 - 2000: First child life class taught by Certified Child Life Specialists Kat Davitt and Jill Koss at the University of North Texas.

-- 2001: With funding from the LiveStrong Foundation, child life specialists Meredith Cooper and Melissa Hicks opened Wonders & Worries in Austin, TX to support children of adult cancer patients.
+- 2001: With funding from the LiveStrong Foundation, child life specialists Meredith Cooper and Melissa Hicks opened Wonders & Worries in Austin, TX.

 - 2006: Cinda McDonald became the first CCLS in Texas working in a hospice program (Community Hospice).